PE-Susheel-Bhatt/TerraformScripts/Linux Virtual Machine Deployment/README.md

 To run this example, simply follow to steps below:

+1. Open terraform.tfvars file under *terraform-resources* folder.
+And update the values that you would like to use.
-1. Navigate to terraform-resources folder, if the terminal is opened in *Linux Virtual Machine Deployment* directory, use :
+2. Open command prompt or powershell and navigate to terraform-resources folder, if the terminal is opened in *Linux Virtual Machine Deployment* directory, use :

 ```
   cd terraform-resources